Ann Burley and my other Burley ancestors

 My 6th great-grandparents.

 John Burley’s descendants may have lived and worked in the Surrey village of Limpsfield but he came from Chiddingstone in Kent, today a picture-postcard village on the tourist trail.
 Confirmation comes from the baptism record of his daughter Frances, in which he was described as from ‘Chitinstone’.
-John was born in 1701 to parents John Burley Snr and Elizabeth Blackman and baptised on 25 May that year at St Mary’s Church, his father described as a husbandman.
+John was born in 1701 to parents John Burley Snr and Elizabeth Blackman (see below) and baptised on 25 May that year at St Mary’s Church, his father described as a husbandman.

 Settling in Limpsfield, where he worked as a carpenter, John and Frances had at least eight children.
 Judging by his will, he must’ve been reasonably successful as he owned property.
-He died in 1774 and was buried on 26 January at St Peter’s Church in the town.
+He died in 1774 and was buried on 26 January at St Peter’s Church in the village.
 In his will he left his freehold house and lands, as well as two tenements occupied by others, at Pebble Hall Hill in Limpsfield, to his sons John and Richard Burley.
 They also shared his stock of timber, but his carpentry tools went to John Jnr.
 The latter also took over the indentures of his father’s apprentice George Osborn.
 John Snr’s household goods, bedding and other furniture were shared between sons John and Richard and daughters Elizabeth and Ann Burley.
 Ann was also to be paid £15, Elizabeth £10.
 His daughter Mary, wife of Joseph Newton, received the sum of £1 1s, as did his other daughter Frances Burley.

-The couple’s children:
+The couple’s known children were:

 • William Burley (1740-1760), my 5th great-grand uncle.
-William was born in 1740 and baptised at St Peter’s Church in Limpsfield, Surrey, on 7 December that year.
+William was baptised at St Peter’s Church in Limpsfield, Surrey, on 7 December 1740.
 He died in 1760 and was buried in the village on 10 February.

 • Mary Burley (1744-????), my 5th great-grand aunt.
 Mary was baptised at St Peter’s Church in Limpsfield, Surrey, on 11 October 1744.
 She married at St Luke’s Church in Finsbury, north London, on 11 June 1764, her father giving his consent as she was a minor at the time.
 Her husband was Joseph Newton.
 What had taken her to the area is not clear.
-She is mentioned as a beneficiary of £1 1s in her father’s will, proved after his death, but after this I’ve not been able to trace her.
+She was mentioned as a beneficiary of £1 1s in her father’s will, proved after his death, but after this I’ve not been able to trace her.

 • John Burley (1746-1796), my 5th great-grandfather.
 His details are above.